MikeWoodward/English-Football-Forecasting/README.md

 # Python-EPL-forecasting
-Project to forecast EPL results
+Project to forecast EPL results.

+This is a work in progress.